uiharu-kazari/AML_FWTDASS2018/pipeline.md

 # Pipeline of the rest work:

+## 0.Preprocessing
+  Check if T1~T8 satisfies lognormal, if yes, apply lambda x:ln(1+x) to them

 ## 1.Dimension Reduction
-  We use tSNE, to dimension 2 or 3 for visualization, to higher dimensions for persistent homology computation
+  We use t-SNE, to dimension 2 or 3 for visualization, to higher dimensions for persistent homology computation

 ## 2.Clustering